-For the purposes of conflicts, a module is a file that ends in ".rkt", ".ss", or ".scrbl".
+For the purposes of conflicts, a module is a file that ends in ".rkt", ".ss", or ".scrbl", with the exception of files named "info.rkt".

 2.6 Package Updates

 Package A is a package update of Package B if (1) B is installed, (2) A and B have the same name, and (3) A's checksum is different than B's.
 A single-collection package can be a package update of a multi-collection package and vice versa.